SamHjelmfelt/Ember/README.md

       ```

 ## Configuration
 An .ini file is required to define hostnames and a cluster name.
-An external IP list can be defined to allow external access to nodes.
+An external IP list can be defined to allow external access to the containers.

 HDP can be installed manually or through Ambari Blueprints.
-Example blueprint files are provided in the blueprints folder.
+Example blueprint files are provided in the samples folder.

 #### INI Fields: